Affiliate links on Android Authority may earn us a commission. Learn more.

 No, the Samsung Galaxy S23 Ultra only has a SIM slot.
 If you’re worried about running out of storage, you can choose up to a 1TB model.

-Yes, the Galaxy S23 Ultra still supports the S Pen with a built-in storage slot.
+Yes, the Samsung Galaxy S23 Ultra ships with an S Pen and has a garage for storage.

 Yes, the Galaxy S23 Ultra supports eSIM.
 It has a dual-SIM card slot, allowing you to use two physical SIM cards or one eSIM and one physical SIM simultaneously.